 Please bear in mind that protected trees can still undergo the majority of tree surgery procedures, as most look to maintain and keep species healthy.
 So if you have a protected tree on your property that is unkempt and overgrown, don’t be put off contacting our Wakefield-based tree surgeons.
 We can perform careful and methodical pruning to ensure the tree stays healthy, looks great and doesn’t become a nuisance.

 Yes.
 On the flipside of the TPO, a local authority can order hedge cutting if it is deemed to be a “high hedge”.
 Strangely, this falls under the Anti-Social Behaviour Act.
 A high hedge is deemed to be one that is over 2m high, a line of two or more evergreen trees or shrubs, and having an impact on a residential property.
 Before the council deals with the complaint, it requires the hedge owner and complainant to attempt to solve the issue by negotiation (either verbally or by letter).

 If negotiations fail, then the complainant can file an “application for investigation”.
-Then Wakefield Council will conduct its own negotiations, and should it side with the complainant, it will issue a remedial notice that requires the owner to perform hedge cutting within a certain period of time.
-It may also require regular hedge cutting to ensure the hedge doesn’t encroach in the future.
+Then the council will conduct its own negotiations, and should it side with the complainant, it will issue a remedial notice that requires the owner to cut their hedge within a certain period of time.
+It may also require regular hedge pruning to ensure the hedge doesn’t encroach in the future.